Fringe Programme Style Guide

 British/American English

 Please use British spellings.
-Retain North American and Australian spelling (ie, theater) for companies that elect to apply it.
+Retain North American (ie, theater) for company names that elect to apply it.

 Caps versus lower caps